-If you did, then you have consumed a certain type of beta-glucan which has been shown to lower cholesterol, boost immunity and lower blood glucose.
+If you did, you have consumed a certain type of beta-glucan which has been shown to lower cholesterol, boost immunity and lower blood glucose.
 These beta glucans have also been found to have a number of positive and beneficial effects on the skin.

 What Are Beta Glucans?

 Beta-glucans can also be found in bacteria and fungi, but these have different properties than oat beta glucans.
 If you don’t want to learn about the structure of beta-glucans, you can skip this part and scroll down to get to the most important part: how beta-glucan benefits your skin.

 Beta-glucans derived from yeast and fungi typically have a (1,3) β-backbone with a small number of (1,6) β-linked side chains.